lignumsystem/lignum-core/README.md

 ├── LEngine:        Lindenmayer system
 ├── XMLTree:        LIGNUM tree XML representation
 ├── c++adt:         General purpose classes
-├── qt-workbench:   LignumWb application
-├── stl-lignum:     LIGNUM tree and generic algorithms └── stl-voxelspace: Voxel space
+├── qt-workbench:   LignumWb application for tree visualization ├── stl-lignum:     LIGNUM tree and generic algorithms └── stl-voxelspace: Voxel space

 7 directories
 ```

-The qt-workbench and its `LignumWb` application for visualizing simulated trees
-are now obsolete and will be removed.
-Because `LignumWb` relies on Qt4 - which
-lacks support for Apple Silicon - it has been incompatible with macOS since
+macOS 27 Golden Gate marks the final stop for Intel apps.
+As a result, qt-workbench and its `LignumWb`
+application will be removed; they rely on Qt4, which does not support Apple silicon. `LignumWb` has been
-the release of macOS Tahoe. `LignumWb` has been superseded by LignumVTK.
+superseded by LignumVTK.

 ## Operating system requirements
 The LIGNUM system is developed for macOS, with Ubuntu Linux used to verify software portability.